SnowyMouse/chimera/README.md

 ## Installation
 Here is the installation procedure for installing Chimera:

-1. Update your installation of Halo to version 1.10.
+1. Update Halo to version 1.10 (unless you're playing the trial).
 2. Back up your game's Strings.dll.
 Renaming it to `strings-old.dll` works.
 3. Copy strings.dll and chimera.ini into your game folder.